Since 2002, starting salaries for NYC public school teachers have increased 43 percent.

-The salary schedule for Teaching Fellows is the same as that for all New York City teachers, so Fellows can expect their salary to increase significantly upon completion of their master’s degree (see chart below).
+The salary schedule for Teaching Fellows is the same as that for all New York City teachers, so Fellows can expect their salary to increase significantly upon completion of their master’s degree.
 To learn more about teacher salaries and differentials, visit the NYC Department of Education Division of Human Resources website.

 Pre-Service Training Stipend

 The NYC Department of Education provides each Fellow with a stipend to offset living costs during training.
-June 2013 Fellows received a stipend of $2,500 during training, and while the amount for 2014 Fellows is not yet finalized we expect it to be similar.
-Fellows who participate in two additional weeks of training for the Science or Math Immersion Programs will receive an additional stipend.
-For 2013 Fellows this stipend was $1,000, and while the amount for 2014 Fellows is not yet finalized we expect it to be similar.
+June 2015 Fellows received stipend of $2,500 during training and we expect a similar stipend amount for June 2016 Fellows.
+Fellows who participate in two additional weeks of training for the Science or Math Immersion Programs receive an additional $1000 stipend.
 Because significant time may elapse between the beginning of training and a Fellow’s first paycheck, we encourage Fellows to plan for their financial well-being during this time.

 Fellows are eligible for the same benefits as all other teachers through the City of New York, including a pension plan and a choice of health insurance plans.
 The local teacher’s union, the United Federation of Teachers (UFT), also offers two different dental plans and vision care benefits through the UFT Welfare Fund.
 Additional details can be found in The Red Apple: UFT Welfare Fund Health and Welfare Benefits for Employees and Their Families, available on the UFT website.
 Please not that Fellows are responsible for their own insurance during pre-service training.